+CODE: ISSUE:

-Existing sidewalks need repair and sidewalk system could be expanded to include additional areas of the city
+T 1 Existing sidewalks need repair and sidewalk system could be expanded to include

-- a.
+additional areas of the city

+The need or opportunity is to: a.
 Repair sidewalks:

-- i.
+i.
 Aragon Road

-- ii.
+ii.
 Elm Street

-- iii.
-Oak Street
+iii.
+Oak Street iv.

-- iv.
 Walnut Street

-- b.
+b.
 Develop a Bike and Pedestrian Plan for city

-T 2 SR 10
+ISSUE:

-SR 101 runs through the city, providing easy access to that route and for connecting to SR 113, and SR 278
+T 2 SR 101 runs through the city, providing easy access to that route and for connecting to SR 113, and SR 278

+The need or opportunity is to:

 Aragon will continue to coordinate with Polk County and GDOT District 6 on facilitating long-term Project #0000406 to widened State Route 101 to a 4-lane highway with traffic signal and pedestrian crossing

+ISSUE:

-Existing roads/streets need repair, including pothole repair, but there is a lack of funding
+T3 Existing roads/streets need repair, including pothole repair, but there is a lack of funding

+The need or opportunity is to:

 Develop a priority list for road repairs and use it to obtain funds from the 2014 SPLOST and Local Maintenance and Improvements Grants (LMIG)

+ISSUE:

-T 4 The Silver Comet Trail is a recreational benefit to residents and tourists, but does not run through Aragon
+Τ4 The Silver Comet Trail is a recreational benefit to residents and tourists, but does not run through Aragon

+The need or opportunity is to:

 Initiate discussions with PATH Foundation of Atlanta, organizer of Silver Comet Trail effort, to plan trail connector to Aragon from Rockmart

-With public transportation unavailable and few ride-sharing drivers servicing rural areas, people without cars have transportation problems
+T5 ISSUE: With public transportation unavailable and few ride-sharing drivers servicing rural areas, people without cars have transportation problems

+The need or opportunity is to:

 Re-establish county-wide public transportation

+CODE: ISSUE: NCR 1 There is a natural spring that feeds the Mill Pond, where there is a park which could be expanded, and there are other parks and greenspaces, but more areas would be beneficial.
+The need or opportunity is to: Develop a Greenspace inventory of existing and potential greenspace for city ownership or protection by agreement with landowner.
+NCR 2 ISSUE: Pollution and trash in watershed threaten land and water resources The need or opportunity is to: Implement Georgia Department of Natural Resources' minimum protection standards for groundwater recharge areas and wetlands through changes to zoning or additions to development regulations as development regulations are updated.
+ISSUE: NCR 3 The Aragon Historic Society is not active, and there are few opportunities to experience cultural events or natural resources The need or opportunity is to: Partner with churches, nonprofit organizations, and Aragon Historical Society to create events and spaces where community strengths can be nurtured, expanded, and displayed.